 Aadhaar Becomes Your Identity

-To illustrate with an example any conventional ID can function as something which you possess (say, a card) and an OTP password or ATM PIN as something which you know.
+To illustrate with an example any conventional ID can function as something which you possess (say, a card).
+Similarly, an OTP password or ATM PIN as something which you know.

 However, as opposed to a Credit Card or a Ration Card, an Aadhaar becomes the representation of who you are.